 We are named for death, thanatoi, mortals.
 For the Hellenes, our being bound to die as we are, our nature as creatures of a day is key to everything, learning how to live is learning how to die and, of course, of course, we typically learn neither.
-This failure is fine by them: like other ancient cultures, the ancient Greeks espoused a recycling theory of the soul.
-We’ll get another chance, badly, as swine or lesser beings, they supposed, and again work our way up to getting the point, after some multiple thousand-year cycle of birth and rebirth.
+This failure is anticipated by those who conceived it: like other ancient cultures, the ancient Greeks espoused a recycling theory of the soul.
+We’ll get another chance they supposed, less ideally to be sure, reborn as swine or worse yet as an insect, Kafka would have been delighted, and again work our way up to finally (maybe) getting the point, after some multiple thousand-year cycle of birth and rebirth.

 Only the Judaeo-Christian tradition models its souls on non-recyclable, one-off, one-way bottles.
 That the last is the tradition of modern science is no accident.